sgmurphy/wordpress-plugins/taxonomy-terms-order/readme.txt

 Consider upgrading to our advanced version of this plugin at a very resonable price <a target="_blank" href="http://www.nsp-code.com/premium-plugins/wordpress-plugins/advanced-taxonomy-terms-order/">Advanced Taxonomy Terms Order Order</a>

 == Change Log ==

+= 1.8.5 =
+ - Temporary placeholder function to prevent fatal errors when using the Uncode theme.

 = 1.8.4 =
  - Code structure improvements.